lbl-srg/EnergyPlusToFMU/Documentation/userGuide/source/bestPractice.rst

 	ZONE ONE,                    !- Key Value
 	Zone Mean Air Temperature,   !- Variable Name TimeStep;                    !- Reporting Frequency

+These specifications are used in the example that is available in ``Examples/Schedule``.

 Configuring an EnergyPlus model which uses the ``EMS Actuator`` object
 ----------------------------------------------------------------------

-Suppose, we would like to export an EnergyPlus model of a room with a window model which has a shading controller.
-The shading controller requires as input the shading actuation signal (yShade), and has as outputs the outside temperature (TRoo) and the solar irradiation (ISolExt) that is incident on the window.
+Suppose we like to export an EnergyPlus model of a room that has a shading controller.
+The shading controller requires as input the shading actuation signal ``yShade``, and has as outputs the outside temperature ``TRoo`` and the solar irradiation ``ISolExt`` that is incident on the window.

-Such an  EnergyPlus model could be exported as an FMU with one input and two outputs.
-The input of the FMU will map to the shading actuation signal, whereas the outputs will map to outside temperature (TRoo) and the solar irradiation (ISolExt).
+We will export such an  EnergyPlus model as an FMU with one input and two outputs.
+The input of the FMU will map to the shading actuation signal, whereas the outputs will map to outside temperature ``TRoo`` and the solar irradiation ``ISolExt``.

-The code below shows how the objects will be in the idf.
+The code below shows how the objects will be in the IDF.
 To activate the external interface, we use:

    .. code-block:: text